| Danae Brissonnet, on scaffolding, upper left |

 Rooster’s Café and the sister

-restaurant of Bertha’s has helped out with breakfasts, delicious coffee, and a
+restaurant of Bertha’s have helped out with breakfasts, delicious coffee, and a

-of Isla Mujeres arranged the walls to be painted, and meals at Pelayos
+of Isla Mujeres arranged for the walls to be painted and meals at Pelayos

 Restaurante on Medina Rueda.
 Made in nearby